 The Penguin spirit animal, according to Native American culture, symbolizes a change that may happen at any time – it can signify anything from death or disease as well as new beginnings for those who are open-minded enough to accept what’s happening around them.
 The Penguin symbolism isn’t always positive because sometimes it comes after something bad has happened but reminds people not to give up on life even if they think things are hopeless.

-Penguins are a source of food and clothing for the African people.
+Penguins were a source of food and clothing for early South African explorers until the Antarctic Treaty of 1959 was imposed.
 Penguin Symbolism is about being “adaptable” in these cultures because penguins can survive through difficult conditions, like extreme cold or even hunger – so it’s seen as an animal that has mastered how to turn what life throws at them into something good regardless of all odds.

-Penguins are often used in Asian culture as a symbol of luck – they’re seen like an omen that can appear whenever something good is about to happen.
-Penguins also have spiritual meaning because the bird represents immortality and that’s why it was frequently depicted on ancient coins, statues, or jewelry.
+Penguins are often used in Asian culture as a symbol of luck – they’re seen as an omen that can appear whenever something good is about to happen.
+Penguins also have spiritual meaning because the bird represents immortality, and that’s why it was frequently depicted on ancient coins, statues, or jewelry.

 The animal totem